AvalonRuFae/shift_roster/README.md

 ### **Test 3: Conflict Detection**

+1. First create an employee (see Test 1)
+2. Assign them a shift: Monday 09:00-17:00
-1. Try to assign Maya Chen another shift on Monday 15:00-19:00
+3. Try to assign the same employee another shift on Monday 15:00-19:00
-2. System should reject with overlap error
+4. System should reject with overlap error
-3. Check conflict panel shows Maya Chen overlap
+5. Check conflict panel shows employee overlap conflict
-4. Fix by deleting one of the overlapping shifts
+6. Fix by deleting one of the overlapping shifts

 ### **Test 4: Export Functionality**